liteapi-travel/java-sdk/README.md

 ## IATA code list

-The API returns the IATA (International Air Transport Association) codes for all available airports along with the name of the airport, geographical coordinates and country code in ISO-2 format.
+The getIataCodes function returns the IATA (International Air Transport Association) codes for all available airports along with the name of the airport, geographical coordinates and country code in ISO-2 format.

 *  <h4 style="color:#9155fd; font-weight: 800;"> Example :</h4>